 …literally and figuratively.

 Our inaugural running was in 2017, but we began the planning phase in back 2015.
 The brainchild of the Race Director, Caleb Efta, the race is organized by our team of Directors, each of whom is uniquely qualified for their role.
 We have two veteran ER doctors as our Medical Directors, both of whom are avid athletes.
-Our Course Director has a PhD and eleven 100-mile finishes and dozens of shorter distance finishes.
+Our Course Director has a PhD and eleven 100-mile finishes.
 Our Volunteer Director is a professional project manager, 100-mile finisher and the community organizer for a local running group.
 The Aid Station Director is a food scientist, project manager, and ultra runner.
 Each one of our 13 aid station captains has finished a 100-mile race.

 All in all, this is a race built by runners for runners.

 The course is a gorgeous loop that uses large swaths of the Continental Divide and Colorado Trails.
 Two thirds of the race is on single-track, including a 20 mile continuous section from miles 76-96.
 New trail construction is actively taking place and in the next decade we should be able to remove 10 more miles of mining/gravel roads.
 The course gets expertly marked with over 1300 unique flags, signs, reflectors, and LED lights.
 The course is difficult enough to test a seasoned runner while still being attainable for a first time 100.
 This race isn’t about being a hard as it can be, it’s about running an organic and uncontrived route through gorgeous terrain.
 The Forest Service has capped the race to only 125 runners in order to maintain the trails and area’s remote qualities, which means when you get out there it can feel pretty lonely.